divyavenn/nutramap/README.md

 Make sure to select your environment-specific interpreter in Visual Studio.

 #### Testing
-To run backend: `uvicorn backend.main:app --reload`
-To run frontend, navigate to frontend folder: `npm run dev`
+To run backend, navigate to backend folder: `uvicorn main:app --reload` To run frontend, navigate to frontend folder: `npm run dev`

 #### Making docker image
-`docker build -t nutramap-front .`
-`docker run -p 5173:5173 nutramap-front`
+`docker-compose up --build`

 #### Manual Inspection of Databases
  I recommend DBVisualizer for relational dbs and MongoDB Compass for noSQL